Vyral/mark-adams/_posts/2020-07-30-could-your-home-be-a-match-for-our-buyers.md

 ---
 layout: post
-title: 'Q: Could Your Home Be a Match for Our Buyers?'
+title: Could Your Home Be a Match for Our Buyers?
 date: 2020-07-30 17:25:10
 tags:
-excerpt: I’m digital doorknocking to find homes for some buyers I’m working with.
+excerpt: I’m digital door knocking to find homes for some of my buyers.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Mark+Adams/2020/Q-+Could+Your+Home+Be+a+Match+for+Our+Buyers_.mp4
 pullquote: 'If your home fits any of these descriptions, I want to buy your house.'